 - a.
-Use a minimum of three copper bonded steel ground rods per steel pole.
-Ground rod shall be 5/8 inch by 8 feet. - b.
+Use a minimum of one copper bonded steel ground rod.
+Ground rod shall be installed twelve inches below ground level. - b.
 The maximum grounding resistance shall be 20 ohms or less. - c.
 All ground connections shall be exothermic weld.